Brigad/monorepo-workshop/README.md

   ```
 </details>

-What if we were to use a different version of react in shared than in the native project ?
+<strong>What if we were to use a different version of react in shared than in the native project ?</strong>

 <details>
   <summary>Answer</summary>